Our romantic 3 days in Paris itinerary

 Centre Georges Pompidou

 Continue your romantic promenade towards Centre Georges Pompidou.
-Since today is art day, you absolutely cannot skip a visit to the avant-garde building which houses an incredible array of modern art.
+Since today is art day, you absolutely cannot skip a visit to the avant-garde building, which houses an unbelievable array of modern art.
 You can spend around 2 hours here, but if you love modern art, allocate double the time.

 Jardin des Plantes